 The introduction of SECA emission restrictions marks a significant advancement in clean shipping and environmental sustainability.
 Ships now use low-sulfur fuel, reducing SO2 emissions by 60% in Denmark.
 New ships under NECA emit 70% less NOx, improving air quality and human health near ports.
 SECA regulations also benefit wider areas, with a 60% decrease in SO2 levels without fuel issues or propulsion loss.

 The effects of emission control areas (ECAs) on human health and the environment are profound.
 A Mediterranean ECA could lead to health gains of €8.1 to €14 billion annually.
-Despite the cost of €1.4 to €2.7 billion for cleaner fuel, the benefits outweigh the expenses.
+Despite the cost of €1.4 to €2.7 billion for cleaner fuel, the benefits far outweigh the expenses.
 ECAs save lives, improve health, prevent agricultural loss, reduce environmental damage, and mitigate oil spill risks.
 The Mediterranean ECA alone prevents 1,730 premature deaths yearly.
 Compliance rates in European ECAs have been high, showing the industry's dedication to cleaner operations.

 The shipping industry must embrace cleaner technologies and fuels to meet SECA regulations.
 The indirect CO2 tax effect of SECA and NECA encourages investments in eco-friendly technologies.
 Ongoing research, like the Euro-DELTA Trends project, provides insights into the long-term effects of emission regulations.
 As we strive for a cleaner, healthier future, SECA regulations will be key in reducing the industry's environmental impact and protecting global health.